10 Best Hiking Pants Tested and Fully Reviewed

 The pants should be lightweight, but this is the best for warmer weather.
 There are options that are better suited for winter months or at higher elevations, but this still means the hiker needs to wear layers to really keep the cold away.
 Another nice feature some hiking pants will have is the ability to convert to shorts by zipping away from the lower legs.

 Even though many hikers bring along a backpack filled with supplies, it’s a good idea to have pockets to be able to store items and have them at an arms reach.
 Deeper pockets allow the consumer to store things like their smartphone, map, or a multi-tool.

 Pay attention to how the was it is designed.
 A hiker doesn’t want the waistline to bunch up or feel uncomfortable with a waist belt.
 This can cause discomfort and chafing, so it’s best for the pants to be fitted well with a smooth waist.

-A: The pants should be lightweight and breathable, and comfortable for the long amount of walking.
+The pants should be lightweight and breathable, and comfortable for a long amount of time.
 Functionality is also key.
-Your personal comfort and style preferences will also play a part in your choice!
+Your personal comfort and style preferences will also play a part in your choice.
 We recommend trying on a few styles in person to see what feels good for you.

 Well yes, but we certainly don't recommend it.
 First of all, jeans are typically made from natural fibers that absorb a lot of moisture and dry slowly.
 This can lead to chafing which is super uncomfortable.
 It can also be dangerous and lead to hypothermia in extreme cases if you are wet and the weather drops suddenly which happens a lot in the backcountry.
 Also, jeans aren't flexible, which is a factor you'll want when you're scrambling over boulders or navigating a natural obstacle course.